-- a) Our Company and the Underwriter intend to enter into an Underwriting Agreement on or before the filing of Red Herring Prospectus. - b) After signing the Underwriting Agreement, an updated Red Herring Prospectus will be filed with the RoC in accordance with applicable law, which then would be termed as the 'Prospectus'.
-The Prospectus will contain details of the Issue Price, Issue size, and underwriting arrangements and will be complete in all material respects.
+- a) Our Company and the Underwriter have entered into an Underwriting Agreement dated September 10, 2024. - b) After signing the Underwriting Agreement, an updated Red Herring Prospectus has been filed with the RoC in accordance with applicable law.

 IMPERSONATION

 Attention of the applicants is specifically drawn to the provisions of sub-section (1) of Section 38 of the Companies Act, which is reproduced below: